drizla01/simple_shell/README.md

 ======================

 -   By Julien Barbier
--   Project to be done in teams of 2 people (team: Arsene Awounou, Ukinomeme Oziegbe)
+-   Project to be done in teams of 2 people (team: Awal Umar, Thomas Bolaji)

 Concepts
 --------